From 'latte makeup' to 'girl dinners,' TikTok has launched tons of trends. Will its influence last?

 Like the clothing styles of earlier eras, foods that had fallen out of fashion were resurrected via TikTok.
 U.S. sales of cottage cheese jumped 34% between April 2022 and April 2024 after videos promoting cottage cheese ice cream, cottage cheese toast and other recipes racked up millions of views.

 Ben Sokolsky, the general manager of sales and marketing for Dallas-based dairy company Daisy Brand, said cottage cheese is seeing its highest sustained growth in nearly 50 years.
-The curdled milk product used to be a “secret sensation,” but social media helped expose new customers to the protein-rich, low-carb food, Sokolsky said.
+The curdled milk product used to be a “secret sensation,” but social media helped expose new customers to its benefits, Sokolsky said.

-The trend has had real impacts for Daisy Brand, which saw its cottage cheese sales double over the last five years.
-In April, the company announced a $626.5 million investment to expand a manufacturing facility in Iowa with at least 106 new jobs.

-Some topics that went viral on TikTok even spawned analog equivalents.
+Topics that went viral on TikTok have even spawned analog equivalents.
 Last summer, TikToker Olivia Maher posted what she called her “girl dinner” of bread, cheese, pickles and grapes.
 It was a hit, with more than 1.6 million views.
 A handful of “girl dinner” cookbooks soon followed.

-But the eagerness to try trendy foods had its downside.
-A 14-year-old in Massachusetts died after trying an extremely spicy tortilla chip popularized in so-called One Chip Challenge videos on TikTok and other social media sites.
+But the eagerness to try trendy foods had a downside.
+A 14-year-old in Massachusetts died after trying a challenge involving an extremely spicy tortilla chip that appeared on TikTok and other social media sites.
 An autopsy of the boy, who had a congenital heart defect, found that eating a large quantity of chile pepper extract caused his death.
 Paqui, the maker of the chip, pulled it off the market.

 BEAUTY:

-TikTok has upended the cosmetics industry by promoting do-it-yourself skin and hair treatments, causing ingredients to get labeled as the next miracle cure or to be avoided, and featuring videos of people gleefully applying or panning the contents of their latest shopping hauls.
+TikTok has upended the cosmetics industry by causing ingredients to get labeled as the next miracle cure or to be avoided and featuring videos of people gleefully applying or panning the contents of their latest shopping hauls.

-Get Ready with Me videos, which first became popular on YouTube, are also everywhere these days in shorter forms mainly due to TikTok.
-Makeup tutorials also were a fixture on YouTube before TikTok turbo-charged purchases for creating a new look du jour, such as the "glazed donut” skin and “strawberry makeup” popularized by Hailey Bieber.

 Influencers on TikTok and elsewhere have made freckles an asset with clips showing how to add faux ones with eyebrow pencils or broccoli florets.
 The “clean girl” aesthetic, a renamed version of the no-makeup makeup look, prompted both luxury and drugstore brands to rush out their own versions of skin tints and lip oils.

-Similar to YouTube, TikTok has helped popularize so-called “dupes” — less expensive alternatives to pricier products — to the benefit of brands such as e.l.f.
-Beauty, Revolution Beauty and NYX .

-“TikTok is one of the highly effective platforms for our community to talk to us — and each other — directly," Kory Marchisotto, the chief marketing officer at cosmetics brand e.l.f.
-Beauty, said.
-“They’ll directly compare it to more expensive premium products, sometimes as a split-screen with e.l.f. and another brand.”

 Some veteran users of TikTok have noted the platform is almost too good in its role as both a tastemaker and a shopping search engine.
-Videos of influencers “decluttering” drawers filled with piles of barely used lipsticks, blushes and eyeshadow palettes are often as popular as the ones of people reviewing the products from their shopping sprees.
+A popular category of beauty videos shows influencers “decluttering” drawers filled with piles of barely used lipsticks, blushes and eyeshadow palettes.

-On the positive side, its defenders credit TikTok with promoting a more inclusive image of beauty and forcing brands to create products for a wider range of skin tones and hair types.
-Beauty retailer Sephora, which has more than 1.3 million followers on TikTok, announced last year a partnership to help new brands owned by women of color to expand their presence on the platform.

-Though the desire for clicks can encourage creators to follow the same hair and makeup trends, it also has given a diverse group of influencers a larger platform on which to champion or call out brands, Lewis said.
-She pointed to a recent controversy involving Youthforia, a brand that was criticized by some Black content creators after it released a foundation shade that resembled jet black paint.
+Though the desire for clicks can encourage creators to follow the same hair and makeup trends, TikTok’s defenders credit the platform with forcing brands to create products for a wider range of skin tones and hair types.

+Tiffany Watson, who currently has more than 31,00 followers on TikTok and has done paid partnerships with brands like Colourpop Cosmetics, says the platform has promoted a more inclusive image of beauty compared to other sites.

 “I see more diversity on TikTok because (with) every video you’re swiping, you’re seeing somebody new,” she said.